 Storage Architecture Design

 Adopt tiered storage using SSDs for live video and HDDs or cloud for archives.
-Hybrid storage balances performance with cost and ensures disaster recovery capability.
+Hybrid storage balances performance with cost and enables disaster recovery capability.

 Compliance and Regulatory Requirements